 - Open the Vidyard Chrome extension

-- Click the downward arrow next to Recording Input Options to view sources
+- Click the dropdown boxes to view input sources

 - Select your desired cam and mic from the appropriate dropdown menus

-This is a brand new Vidyard hack that few know about yet, but you can now record and send a video using Vidyard in a LinkedIn message.
+Few know about this Vidyard hack yet, but you can now record and send a video using Vidyard in a LinkedIn message.
 This is game-changing when using LinkedIn for prospecting.
 Instead of taking multiple steps to email someone a video, you can now send them an introductory video straight in your very first point of contact in a LinkedIn message.